 WVSC 'Street Soccer' program

-SEASON Street Soccer program runs from September to the end of February at Ambleside (Fred Jopson Field formerly Ambleside B)
+SEASON Street Soccer program runs from September to the end of February at Ambleside (Fred Jopson Field formerly Ambleside D

-To register for Either or Both programs go to "Register to Play" on the home page
+To register go to "Register to Play" on the home page

 What was Street Soccer?